Loading...

 Use a Firewall to Limit Access

-Firewalls prevent external access to software on your server that might otherwise be exposed.
-With firewalls, you can limit the type of traffic, ports, and IP addresses that are allowed to communicate with your server.
+Firewalls shield software on your server that could otherwise be vulnerable to external access.
+They also allow you to limit the type of traffic, ports, and IP addresses to communicate with your server.

 IPTables